alex-gusto/banners/modules/slider/README.md

 - `nav` - boolean, default is false.
 Activate navigation buttons.
 - `navEl` - string or element.
 The default is ".scene-manager-nav".
 Class for navigation holder buttons. **Searching goes inside the root for the selector.
 Use element to keep navigation outside root**.
   Navigation buttons are created automatically.
 To exclude slides from navigation, add the `data-no-nav` attribute to the slide element.

 - `arrows` - boolean, default is false.
 Activate navigation arrows (prev/next).
-- `arrowsSelector` - Default is ".scene-manager-arrow".
-Class for navigation arrows.
+- `prevArrowEl` and `nextArrowEl` - string or element.
+Default is ".scene-manager-arrow--prev" and ".scene-manager-arrow--next".
+Class for navigation arrows. **Searching goes inside the root for the selector.
+Use element to keep navigation outside root**.
-  Next arrow class: ".scene-manager-arrow--next".
-  Prev arrow class: ".scene-manager-arrow--prev"

-- `ranges` - Array of arrays [[min, max]].
+- `ranges` - Boolean or Array of arrays [[min, max]].
 Custom ranges for appearing slides.
 Default step for range is (1 / slides count)
   ```
   [
     [0, 0.25],